 Encourage diversity in the school’s Professional Learning Community

 Professional Learning Communities, or PLCs, are a great way for teachers to support each other throughout the school year in working through their curriculum map.
 They can also help new teachers acclimatize to their new environment and build strong working relationships with their peers.
 As a group that meets regularly (often, monthly) to discuss teaching strategies, they may take some time to establish their aims and meeting style; it is important, as an administrator, to ask participants for input on how they would like the PLC to be run, encourage new membership, and allot weekday time for its meetings to encourage genuine commitment.
 Administrators or PLC team leaders can also connect the PLC with external consultants or experts for learning opportunities or conflict resolution.
+Read this Q&A with Professional Development Expert Lisa Vander Weide to learn more about PLCs and meaningful professional development for educators.

 This video by Heidi Hayes Jacobs shares how to work and create a curriculum task force.
 Watch below: